 The 2005 Series B Refunding Bonds are not subject to redemption.
 The bonds issued were used, together with other moneys, to refund some of the outstanding 1997 Series A Bonds.
 The reacquisition price exceeded the net carrying amount of the old debt by approximately \$3.5 million.
 The difference between the reacquisition price and the net carrying amount of the old debt is deferred and amortized as a component of the interest expense over the remaining life of the old debt or the life of the net debt, whichever is shorter.
 The remaining unamortized amount is reported on the accompanying statement of net position as a deferred outflow of resources.
-On July 1, 2021, the 2005 Series B Refunding Bonds were fully repaid.
+The 2005 Series B Refunding Bonds matures on July 1, 2021.
+As of June 30, 2020 there are \$7.8 million of the refunded bonds outstanding.

 The 2005 Series C Refunding Bonds were used, together with other moneys, to refund some of the outstanding 1999 Series A Bonds and 1999 Series B Refunding Bonds.
 The reacquisition price exceeded the net carrying amount of the old debt by approximately \$15.9 million.
 The difference between the reacquisition price and the net carrying amount of the old debt is deferred and amortized as a component of the interest expense over the remaining life of the old debt or the life of the net debt, whichever is shorter.
 The remaining unamortized amount is reported on the accompanying statement of net position as a deferred outflow of resources.
-As of June 30, 2019, approximately \$76.6 million of refunded bonds remained outstanding.
+As of June 30, 2020, approximately \$35 million of refunded bonds remained outstanding.

-As of June 30, 2019, the Agency's bond series 1997 A, 2002 A and 2005 were rated CC without considering existing credit enhancements.
+As of June 30, 2020, the Agency's bond series 2002 A and 2005 were rated CC without considering existing credit enhancements.
 Over 90% of the Agency bonds carry insurance enhancement, thus raising their corresponding rating to AA.